palaa159/Docs/Tutorials/01-Cyton_Getting Started_Guide.md

 | blue | 4P (top N4P pin) |
 | red | 7N (top N7P pin) |

+The white and black electrodes must always connect to the SRB2 pin and the bottom BIAS pin.
+Also, the green and blue wires must be connected to two pins of the same channel (like 4N and 4P).
+But the purple, red, and green/blue wires can be connected to any of the N1P through N8P channels.
+We decided to use channels 2, 4, and 7 for this tutorial.

+#### How Cyton Board Pins are Connected (Optional)

+Below is a perspective view of the electrode inputs that we are working with in this tutorial:

 ![Electrode Connections 2](../assets/images/electrodeConnections2.JPG)

-#### Basic OpenBCI pin overview

-The picture to the right is a perspective view of the electrode inputs that we are working with in this tutorial.
 The bottom pins are (N) inputs, and the top pins are (P) inputs.
 The default board settings look at all N channels in reference to SRB2 (the bottom SRB pin).
 SRB1 (the top SRB pin) can also be used as a reference, but when it is activated, it is activated for ALL channels.
 If using SRB1 as the reference electrode, P inputs must be used as the other input of the potential difference measurement.
 On the contrary, individual channels can be removed from SRB2.
 If a channel is removed from SRB2, it can be examined as a unique voltage potential, between the N and P pins of that channel.
 We will be doing this for the heart measurement in this tutorial, while examining 2 EEG channels in reference to SRB2, using the channel 2 and 7 N pins.
 For more information on this, refer to page 16 of the [ADS1299 datasheet](http://www.ti.com/lit/ds/symlink/ads1299.pdf).
 The ADS1299 chip is the analog front-end at the core of the Cyton board.

 ### 3. Connect your electrodes to your head and body